aabbtree77/esp32-vpn/README.md

 - Wi-Fi is limited to 10-40m without repeaters.
 [LoRa](https://en.wikipedia.org/wiki/LoRa) (via e.g. [LILYGO TTGO T-Beam ESP32 board](https://www.youtube.com/watch?v=TY6m6fS8bxU)) may reach [1-166km](https://meshtastic.discourse.group/t/practical-range-test-results/692/47?page=2).
 ESP32 seems to be suboptimal regarding its power consumption, which is critical in [mobile p2p radio networking](https://meshtastic.discourse.group/t/real-world-use-cases/175).

 - [EdgeVPN](https://github.com/mudler/edgevpn/issues/25) is a remarkable FOSS VPN which could be used to ssh globally to any computer behind NAT without any 3rd party service and static IP.
-The connection is likely to be slow, but this is ideal for a mild plant monitoring/control.
+The connection may be slow, but it is free and works as long as the libp2p network has any connected peers.
+According to [Max Inden, 2022](https://archive.fosdem.org/2022/schedule/event/libp2p/attachments/audio/4917/export/events/attachments/libp2p/audio/4917/slides.pdf), the libp2p network "powers the IPFS, Ethereum 2, Filecoin and Polkadot network and there are ~100K libp2p based nodes online at any given time".

 - [Wireguard](https://www.youtube.com/watch?v=5Aql0V-ta8A) is another remarkable FOSS VPN.
-It may produce faster than EdgeVPN connections, but it demands a public static IP, which means monthly payments, dependency on 3rd party services, Web2 philosophy.
+It may produce faster than EdgeVPN connections, but it demands a public static IP, which means monthly payments, dependency on 3rd party services.
+Web2 philosophy.

-- Consider economics.
-DOIT DEVIT V1 ESP32-WROOM-32 vs Raspberry Pi Zero W bought on, say, anodas.lt in Vilnius, May 23rd, 2023.
-The former costs 12.70€, while the latter is 23.90€ plus a 32GB MicroSD card sold as low as 4.90€.
-A typical hobbyist will only need a dozen of such devices in a life time, and the cost of 2-4x higher priced Raspberry Pi Zero W will be negligible compared to the pain one will experience with scarce network software and tiny kilobyte RAM of ESP32.
-[Andreas Spiess](https://www.youtube.com/watch?v=rXc_zGRYhLo&t=389s) suggests getting an old used laptop on ebay instead of a new Raspberry Pi.

 ## References